 Statement of Financial Accounting Standards No. 123, Accounting for Stock-Based Compensation, (SFAS 123) requires the disclosure of pro forma net income and earnings per share had the Company adopted the fair value method as of the beginning of fiscal 1995.
 Under SFAS 123, the fair value of stock-based awards to employees is calculated through the use of option pricing models, even though such models were developed to estimate the fair value of freely tradable, fully transferable options without vesting restrictions, which significantly differ from the Company's stock option awards.

-These models also require subjective assumptions, including future stock price volatility and expected time to exercise, which greatly affect the calculated values.
-The Company's calculations were made using the Black-Scholes option pricing model with the following weighted average assumptions: expected life, 24 - 60 months following vesting; stock volatility, 83.87%, 95.00%, and 92.00% for the years ended June 30, 1998, 1997 and 1996, respectively; risk free interest rates, 5.64%, 5.96%, and 5.75% for the years ended June 30, 1998, 1997 and 1996, respectively; and no dividends during the expected term.
+These models also require subjective assumptions, future stock price volatility and expected time to exercise, which greatly affect the calculated values.
+The Company's calculations were made using the Black-Scholes option pricing model with the following weighted average assumptions: expected life, 24 - 60 months following vesting; stock volatility, 84.7%, 83.87%, and 95.00% for the year ended December 31, 1999, and the years ended June 30, 1998 and 1997, respectively; risk free interest rates, 5.99%, 5.64%, and 5.96%, for the year ended December 31, 1999, and the years ended June 30, 1998 and 1997, respectively; and no dividends during the expected term.
 The Company's calculations are based on a multiple option valuation approach and forfeitures are recognized as they occur.
-If the computed fair values for the years ended June 30, 1998, 1997, 1996 awards had been amortized to expense over the vesting period of the awards, pro forma net loss would have been \$3,665,915 (\$0.37 per share) in 1998, \$3,983,890 (\$0.44 per share) in 1997, and \$1,969,755 (\$0.25 per share) in 1996.
+If the computed fair values for the year ended December 31, 1999 and the years ended June 30, 1998, 1997 awards had been amortized to expense over the vesting period of the awards, pro forma net loss would have been \$5,760,878 (\$0.54 per share) in 1999, \$3,665,915 (\$0.37 per share) in 1998, and \$3,983,890 (\$0.44 per share) in 1997.
 No employee options vested or were granted in the six months ended December 31, 1998.
 Therefore, pro forma net loss is the same as recorded net loss for the six months ended December 31, 1998.
-The impact of outstanding non-vested stock options granted prior to 1996 has been excluded from the pro forma calculation; accordingly, the six months ending December 31, 1998, and the years ended June 30, 1998, 1997, 1996 pro forma adjustments are not indicative of future period pro forma adjustments, when the calculation will apply to all applicable stock options.
+The impact of outstanding non-vested stock options granted prior to 1996 has been excluded from the pro forma calculation; accordingly, the year ended December 31, 1999, the six months ending December 31, 1998, and the years ended June 30, 1998, 1997 pro forma adjustments are not indicative of future period pro forma adjustments, when the calculation will apply to all applicable stock options.